chrismah/UoT-Cybersecurity-Bootcamp/Final Project/Red Team Report.md

 ```
 > exit -y
 ```
+After obtaining the password: `michael` we are able to SSH into `Target 1`
 ```
 $ ssh michael@192.168.1.110
 ```
 ![SSH Michael](images/ssh_michael.png)
+From here we used the follow command to locate `flag1`
 ```
 $ grep -rnw / -e “flag1” 2> /dev/null
 ```